 Dr. Kana's lab: www.cbra.ua.edu

-Dr. Evie Malaia is the Autism Associate Professor in the Department of Communicative Disorders and the Director of the Lab for Neuroscience of Dynamic Cognition.
+Dr. Evie Malaia is an Associate Professor in the Department of Communicative Disorders and the Director of the Lab for Neuroscience of Dynamic Cognition.
 She received her Ph.D. in linguistics from Purdue University, where she trained as a computational linguist and neuroscientist.
 Dr. Malaia’s interests focus on communication: how is information transferred from one person to another?
 How do babies know what parameters of their environment to pay attention to in order to communicate with others?
 How does communication shape brain development from infancy to adulthood?
 How do children with ASD process the signals surrounding them?
 How can the differences in neural activity in ASD be harnessed to improve quality of life for those on the spectrum, and their communities?
 She uses interdisciplinary approaches, encompassing cognitive and social neuroscience, as well as computational modeling of the communicative signal and its processing by brain networks.

 Dr. Malaia's lab: https://malaia.people.ua.edu